The Rev. Dr. Lauren Winner

 Lachlan is a PhD student in Art and Architectural History at Duke.
 He first came to Durham — and St. Joe’s — in the Summer of 2021 to study at Duke Divinity School.
 He joined St. Joe’s staff in September of 2022.

 At St. Joe’s, Lachlan ministers to our Breakfast Community.
 (Learn more about St. Joe’s breakfast ministry here).
 He also works closely with the Vicar to plan our worship services and provide pastoral care.
-Deacon Lachlan anticipates being ordained as a priest in September of this year.
+Lachlan was ordained on Monday, September 29, on the Feast of St. Michael and All Angels at St. Joe’s.

 Before beginning at Duke, Lachlan studied Architectural History and Middle Eastern languages and culture at the University of Virginia.
 In another life, he might have been a semitic-language philologist or a shepherd of dairy sheep.
 His current academic interests include sacred space, architectural history and adaptive reuse.
 He is a member of the board of the Historical Society of The Episcopal Church.